microsoft/source_parser/CONTRIBUTING.md

       ```bash
       git submodule update --init --recursive
       ```
-  - Build and deploy with following commands:
+  - Build and deploy locally with following commands:
       ```bash
             pip uninstall source_parser
-            python setup.py sdist
+            python setup.py bdist_wheel
-            pip install dist/source_parser-<version>.tar.gz
+            pip install dist/source_parser-<version>-py3-none-any.whl
       ```
   - Excecute `pytest test/` in the root directory and ensure all the tests pass
   - Bump the version number in the `source_parser/_version.py` file following semantic versioning
   - If you modify the schema, try to modify it in a way which does not